 The town of URCOS rests on the valley floor, surrounded by weirdly sculpted hills.
 It centers on the Plaza de Armas, where several substantial old trees give shade to Indians selling bread, soup, oranges, and vegetables.
 On one side of the plaza, particularly busy during the town’s excellent, traditional Sunday market, there’s a large, crumbling old church; on the other, there are low adobe buildings.

 One of the unusually shaped hills surrounding Urcos is named after the creator, God Viracocha.
 He is said to have stood on its summit and ordered beings to emerge from the hill, thus creating the town’s first inhabitants.
 In tribute, an ornate Huaca with a gold bench was constructed to house a statue of the god.
-Here, the eighth Inca emperor received a divinatory vision in which Viracocha appeared to him to announce that “great good fortune awaited him and his descendants.”
-The emperor obtained his imperial name, Viracocha Inca, supposedly his first inspiration to conquer non-Inca territory.
-However, his son, Pachacuteq, carried the empire to its most incredible heights.
+Here, the eighth Inca emperor received a divinatory vision in which Viracocha appeared to him, announcing that “great good fortune awaited him and his descendants.”
+The emperor adopted the imperial name Viracocha Inca, supposedly inspired by his first attempt to conquer non-Inca territory.
+However, his son, Pachacuteq, raised the empire to its most incredible heights.

 Between Urcos and Sicuani, the road passes through San Pedro de Cacha, the nearest village (4 km) to the imposing ruins of the TEMPLO DE RAQCHI (daily 9 a.m.–5.30 p.m.; $8), built in honor of Viracocha, the Inca creator god.
 Buses pass within a few hundred meters of the temple entrance.
-The temple was built to appease the god Viracocha after he had caused the nearby volcano of Quimsa Chata to spew out fiery boulders in a rage of anger, and even now, massive volcanic boulders and ancient lava flow scar the landscape in constant reminder.
+The temple was built to appease the god Viracocha after he had caused the nearby volcano of Quimsa Chata to spew fiery boulders in a fit of rage, and even now, massive volcanic boulders and ancient lava flows scar the landscape as a constant reminder.

-With its adobe walls over 12 meters high on top of polished stone foundations, the site is scattered with numerous other buildings and plazas, such as barracks, cylindrical warehouses, a palace, and aqueducts.
+With its adobe walls over 12 meters high on polished stone foundations, the site is scattered with numerous other buildings and plazas, including barracks, cylindrical warehouses, a palace, and aqueducts.
 Raqchi was an important religious center.
 Today, the only ritual left is the annual Raqchi Festival (usually June 16–22), a dramatic, untouristy fiesta comprising three to four days of folkloric music and dance performed by groups congregating here from as far away as Bolivia to compete on the central stage.

 The performances are well stage-managed, but the site can be mayhem in a boggy field, with hundreds of food stalls, a funfair, Quechua women selling chicha maize beer, and their drunken customers staggering through the tightly knit crowds.